dev-codeblock/mediqueue-hospital-a/PRD.md

 # Planning Guide

 CareConnect is a comprehensive online hospital appointment system that eliminates double-booking, reduces wait times, and streamlines the connection between patients, doctors, and administrators through intelligent scheduling and real-time availability management.
+The application uses a persistent key-value database (Spark KV) to store all users, doctors, and appointments with automatic initialization of seed data.

 **Experience Qualities**:
 1. **Professional** - Instills trust through a clean, medical-grade interface that feels reliable and authoritative